 - Enables more students to achieve higher levels of academic and career preparation.

-- Provides added relevancy and meaning to the students' educational learning from kindergarten through career.
+- Provides added relevancy and meaning to the students' educational learning from kindergarten through employment.

 - Eliminates the need for remediation for students in the health careers program who wish to enter postsecondary education or employment.

-Provides a list of schools awarded continued funding for the Health Science Capacity Building Project for the 2014–15 program year.
+Provides a list of schools awarded continued funding for the Health Science Capacity Building Project for the 2017–18 project year.

 A student organization whose mission is to promote career opportunities in health care and to enhance the delivery of quality health care to all people.
 Cal-HOSA provides a unique program of leadership development, motivation, and recognition exclusively for secondary, postsecondary, adult, and collegiate students enrolled in health occupations education programs.
 Membership in HOSA is restricted to health occupations students.